joshchew24/notes/Safe Software/Lightning Talk.md

 This new background map format is will ship with FME 2024.2.

-This new format can display background maps from any arbitrary source URL that uses XYZ placeholder OpenStreetMap standard.
+This new format can display background maps from any arbitrary source URL that uses XYZ placeholders.

 DEMO